alejocb/rgbdtam/README.md

 # RGBDTAM:

-RGBDTAM is a SLAM algorithm that estimates a dense reconstruction of a scene in real-time on a CPU RGB-D cameras.
+RGBDTAM is a SLAM system that estimates a dense reconstruction of a scene in real-time and on a CPU using RGB-D cameras.

 Related Publication:
 [1] Alejo Concha, Javier Civera.
 RGBDTAM: A cost-effective and accurate RGBD Tracking and Mapping System. https://arxiv.org/pdf/1703.00754.pdf